 Egg – Eggs are used to help with the structure of your cake.

 Butter – Butter helps in making this mug cake recipe moist.

 Cream Cheese – The cream cheese also helps to make the cake moist and softens the lemon flavor a tad.
 Don’t worry, the lemon flavor is still there.

 Baking Powder – This will help make the cake rise a little bit.

 Collagen Powder – This magical ingredient takes the place of any and all fours.
 No need for almond or coconut flour here to increase the carbs.

-Keto Vitals Electrolyte Mix – Using the Lemonade flavor of the Keto Vitals mix will give you the lemon flavor of this keto mug cake.
+Keto Vitals Electrolyte Mix – Using the Lemonade flavor of the Keto Vitals mix will give you the lemon flavor of this low carb mug cake.
 I choose to use this because lemon juice has carbs.
-Also because we all need electrolytes as we eat keto.
+Also because we all need electrolytes as we eat this way.
 This also provides the sweetener already.
 So, I thought this fit perfectly.